 We utilize trade secret protection and nondisclosure agreements to protect our proprietary rare earth technology.
 As of December 31, 2021, we had filed six U.S. provisional patent applications relating to processing methods, including (1) selective recovery of REEs from mixed chloride leach solutions using oxalic acid, (2) thorium extraction process technology, and (3) separation of cerium and/or thorium from bulk REEs in a solvent extraction ("SX") process.
-These provisional applications provided the basis for the current patent portfolio, which includes one issued U.S. patent and one pending U.S. patent application, one pending foreign application, and fourteen issued foreign patents across thirteen separate foreign jurisdictions.
+These provisional applications provided the basis for the current patent portfolio, which includes one issued U.S. patent and one pending U.S. patent applications.
 The issued patents have a term of 20 years measured from the filing date of the utility patent applications.
 We licensed our intellectual property relating to our patents-pending and related technical information to Synchron in October 2017, which license became exclusive to Synchron and its affiliates in October 2019, subject to the Company's ownership and use rights in the intellectual property and any improvements made thereon.